Be Wary of Hypocritical and False Christians

 Peace – a word used throughout the ages by people from all walks of life, seeking a peaceful life.
 And who doesn’t want peace?
 After all, peace should be the goal of every person on this planet.
 But what does that mean exactly?
-Continue reading “Blessed Are The Peacemakers”

 I’ve had days when I haven’t felt quite good enough — not smart enough, not qualified or capable enough — basically, that I just wasn’t enough of the really good things.
 On those days, reality and perception can be very blurry.

 The issue of the acrimonious political divide in our country is obvious to everyone.
 People are increasingly concerned about the battle of right vs. left and talking about the effects the political dysfunction is having on our mental health.
-Ironically, healing our country is relatively simple, but are people willing to try?
+Ironically, healing our country isĀ relatively simple, but are people willing to try?

 Growing up I was told that having a purpose was vital.
 Having a reason to get out of bed in the morning, no matter how small the reason, was essential to being happy and contented.
 That advice was one of the most important things I could have learned.